Rolf Pfeifer

-Rolf Pfeifer (born 1947) is a former professor of computer science at the Department of Informatics University of Zurich, and director of the Artificial Intelligence Laboratory, where he retired from in 2014.
+Rolf Pfeifer (born 24 February 1947) is a Swiss artificial-intelligence researcher.
+He was a professor of computer science at the Department of Informatics at the University of Zurich, and director of the Artificial Intelligence Laboratory, where he retired in 2014.
 Currently he is a specially appointed professor at Osaka University, and a visiting professor at Shanghai Jiao Tong University.

-He has a master's degree in physics and mathematics and a Ph.D. in computer science from the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland.
-He spent three years as a post-doctoral fellow at Carnegie Mellon University and at Yale University in the U.S.
+He has a master's degree in physics and mathematics and a Ph.D. in computer science from the Swiss Federal Institute of Technology (ETH) in Zürich, Switzerland.
+He spent three years as a post-doctoral fellow at Carnegie Mellon University and Yale University in the U.S.